 Local adjustments are specific changes.
 These are often necessary because general editing isn’t always accurate.
 For example, you might want to darken the sky without affecting any other area of your image.
 You can achieve this with a Gradient tool.

 There isn’t a big difference between Lightroom and Capture One in this area.
 Both have decent local adjustment options.
-Both can help you edit very specific parts of your photos.
+And both can help you edit very specific parts of your photos.

 Capture One offers a layer system.
 This is similar to what you see in programs like GIMP and Photoshop.
 You can use layers to place adjustment settings on top of each other.
 You can think of this as painting over an image to enhance it.